*** 20th Anniversary: 2003 to 2023 ***

 Air quality impact assessments use this model to determine changes in ambient air quality.
 It's widely available, but you have to learn how to use it before you can run any reliable models.
 It's easy to get model documentation and source code.

-Joe Scire, the distributor and developer of this and other air quality dispersion models, has a website called src.com.
+Joe Scire, the distributor and developer of CALPUFF and other air quality dispersion models, distributes it for free on a website called src.com.
 In applications for new developments that might affect air quality, an ever-growing number of regulatory bodies and jurisdictions accept and even require CALPUFF modelling.

 When an EIA is required for a major project, air quality modeling might be justified for covering a variety of horizontal extents and densities.
 Regional Study Areas (RSAs) are usually square or squarish, 100 to 400 km across, with a resolution of one or two kilometres.
 Then there's a Local Study Area (LSA), usually square, with a density of 1 km out to 50 km.
 There would be several smaller square grids with resolutions of 500 m, 250 m, 50 m, and even 20 m, each big enough to accommodate a few hundred or thousands of grid points.